 Prices on new cars are through the roof.
-According to Kelley Blue Book, the average new car price at the end of 2017 logged in at $36,110.
-And the average for pre-owned vehicles is nudging $20,000.
+According to Kelley Blue Book, the average new car price at the beginning of 2022 logged in at $47,077.
+And the average for pre-owned vehicles is over $20,000.

 Most people don’t have that kind of cash.
-Because of this, loans are the most common option, and they’re high.
-In the first quarter of 2018, the average new car loan was a whopping $31,450.
+Because of this, loans are the most common option, and they’re not cheap.
+In the first quarter of 2018, the average new car loan was just over $37,000.

 So, let's say you have a salary of $50,000.
 You should spend no more than 10% of your total income on a car, so $5,000 per year.
 Per month, that comes out to around $416.
 You would want your total vehicle cost (payment, insurance, repairs) to add up to no more than that amount.

 Then, you would just make sure you put down 20% if possible on the loan.

 This is an option for people who need a vehicle ASAP and have some cash set aside to pay for it.